jonathonreed/atrf-journal/_posts/2017-06-06-gilbert-sark-drum-keeper.md

 His hopes balanced his fears.

-<blockquote>I&rsquo;m hopeful that our youth are going to pick up the reins, you know I&rsquo;m hopeful that we&rsquo;re going to actually leave something behind for them.
+<blockquote>&ldquo;I&rsquo;m hopeful that our youth are going to pick up the reins, you know I&rsquo;m hopeful that we&rsquo;re going to actually leave something behind for them.
 I&rsquo;m always hopeful for a better beginning than where we&rsquo;re at.
-Or a better ending.</blockquote>
+Or a better ending.&rdquo;</blockquote>

 <iframe width="100%" height="200" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/326177732&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;visual=true"></iframe>

 As we wrapped up the conversation, Asad asked about his name, and we discovered that his spirit name was Raven.
 Asad asked about the story behind that and for the following ten minutes, we listened, spellbound, as he recounted how he learned of his name, his identity and his life's purpose.
 It was such a powerful story that we're not going to transcribe it or pull any quotes other than this piece from its beginning.

-<blockquote>My Elder and his wife called a medicine man, and in the phone call, Carol tells me, he goes, &lsquo;This young fella, is he drumming?&rsquo; &lsquo;Yeah.&rsquo; &lsquo;He travels around a lot?&rsquo; &lsquo;Yeah.&rsquo; &lsquo;Has long hair?&rsquo; &lsquo;Yeah he&rsquo;s got long hair.&rsquo; He goes, &lsquo;I&rsquo;ll be there in two days.
+<blockquote>&ldquo;My Elder and his wife called a medicine man, and in the phone call, Carol tells me, he goes, &lsquo;This young fella, is he drumming?&rsquo; &lsquo;Yeah.&rsquo; &lsquo;He travels around a lot?&rsquo; &lsquo;Yeah.&rsquo; &lsquo;Has long hair?&rsquo; &lsquo;Yeah he&rsquo;s got long hair.&rsquo; He goes, &lsquo;I&rsquo;ll be there in two days.
 It&rsquo;s about time I found this kid.&rsquo; And she goes, &lsquo;What do you mean?&rsquo; He goes, &lsquo;His spirit name is Raven.
-I gotta explain it when I get there.&rsquo;</blockquote>
+I gotta explain it when I get there.&rsquo;&rdquo;</blockquote>

 <iframe width="100%" height="200" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/326177739&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;visual=true"></iframe>